WRF Physics¶

 mp_physics=50

-A single ice category that represents a combination of ice, snow and graupel, and also carries prognostic arrays for rimed ice mass and rimed ice volume; single-moment rain and ice.
+A single ice category representing a combination of ice, snow and graupel that carries prognostic arrays for rimed ice mass and volume; single-moment rain and ice.

 Morrison and Milbrandt, 2015